Bangladesh–United Arab Emirates relations

 Bangladesh–United Arab Emirates relations refer to the bilateral relations between Bangladesh and United Arab Emirates.

 History

 Muhammad Imran is the resident ambassador of Bangladesh to UAE.
 In 2014 Bangladesh announced visa on arrival for UAE nationals.

-UAE stopped issuing visas for Bangladeshis after Bangladesh voted for Moscow for the host city of World Expo 2020 and not Dubai.
-Dubai ultimately was elected the host city.
-Dubai has denied the existence of a visa ban.
-UAE has an embassy in Bangladesh.
+UAE has announced golden visa for bangladeshis working there and visiting.

 Economic

-As of December 2016 there are an estimated 700,000 thousand Bangladeshi migrants in UAE.
+As of December 2016, there are an estimated 700,000 thousand Bangladeshi migrants in UAE.
 Trade between the Bangladesh and UAE stood at 967 million dollar in the 2012-2013 period.
-UAE has investments of 2.9 billion dollar in Bangladesh.
+UAE has investments of $2.9 billion in Bangladesh.